Archie Comics: 1946–1990s

 The Andy Hardy movies were an inspiration for Goldwater to have a comic book about a relatable normal person.
-Teenaged Archibald "Chick" Andrews debuted with Betty Cooper and Jughead Jones in Pep Comics #22 (Dec.
+Teenaged Archibald "Archie" Andrews debuted with Betty Cooper and Jughead Jones in Pep Comics #22 (Dec.
 1941), in a story by writer Vic Bloom and artist Bob Montana.
 Archie soon became M.L.J.
 Magazines' headliner, which led to the company changing its name to Archie Comic Publications in 1946.
 Siberkleit and Coyne discontinued Columbia Publications.
 In the late 1950s, Archie Publishing launched its "Archie Adventure Series" line with a new version of the Shield and two new characters.

 The February 1962 issue of Harvey Kurtzman's Help! magazine featured his parody of the Archie characters in its Goodman Beaver story, "Goodman Goes Playboy", which was illustrated by frequent collaborator Will Elder.
 Help! publisher Jim Warren received a letter on December 6, 1961, accusing Help! of copyright infringement and demanding removal of the offending issue from newsstands.
 Warren was unable to recall the magazine, but he agreed to settle out of court rather than risk an expensive lawsuit.
 Warren paid Archie Comics $1,000, and ran a note of apology in a subsequent issue of Help!
 The story was reprinted in the book collection Executive Comic Book in 1962, with the artwork modified by Elder to obscure the appearance of the Archie characters.
 Archie Comics found their appearance still too close to its copyrighted properties, and threatened another lawsuit.
 Kurtzman and Elder settled out of court by handing over the copyright to the story.
 Archie Comics held onto the copyright and refused to allow the story to be republished.
 A request from Denis Kitchen in 1983 to include the story in his Goodman Beaver reprint collection was turned down.
 After The Comics Journal co-owner Gary Groth discovered that Archie Comics had allowed the copyright on "Goodman Goes Playboy" to expire, he had the story reprinted in The Comics Journal #262 (September 2004), and made it available as a PDF on the magazine's website.